 Zinc is an essential mineral that is found in

-almost every cell.
+almost every cell of the human body.
 This mineral stimulates the activity of approximately 100

 enzymes, which are substances that promote biochemical reactions in your